MindaugasLaganeckas/MindaugasLaganeckas/README.md

 - 👋 Hi, I’m @MindaugasLaganeckas
 - 👀 I’m interested in sw development & open source
-<-- 🌱 I’m currently learning app development in Azure
+<-- 🌱 I’m currently learning CQRS & EventSourcing
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... -->

 <!---
 MindaugasLaganeckas/MindaugasLaganeckas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.